Nextiva / Blog / Business Communication

 2) Create a pyramid of responsiveness

-Next, map out how you want your team to use each of your communication channels.
+Next, map out how you want your team to use each communication channel.

 Think of this as a comms plan.
-For example, in the IT world, they use runbooks to handle situations like server crashes.
+In the IT world, for example, runbooks handle situations like server crashes.

 • Synchronous: These are urgent and must happen in person or using a real-time tool (like chat or video conferencing).